GcarryQiu/Women-Activities-in-Armed-Rebellion/README.md

 The repo is structured as:

-- `data/raw_data` contains the original WAAR dataset as obtained from the project authors.
+- `data/raw_data` contains the raw dataset as obtained from the project authors.
 - `data/analysis_data` contains the cleaned dataset used in the analysis.
 - `model` contains fitted models and model output.
 - `paper` contains the Quarto document, bibliography file, and the compiled PDF of the paper.